ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 ## `:print-info-extension-list`

-Prints the list of supported extensions, `/list`.
+Prints the list of supported extensions with `/list`.

 ## `:print-info-help`